 Airbus reports emissions data amid climate pressure

-European planemaker Airbus on Friday joined a growing list of companies outlining the environmental impact of their products, as aviation aims to reshape itself after the coronavirus crisis.

-PARIS: European planemaker Airbus on Friday joined a growing list of companies outlining the environmental impact of their products, as aviation aims to reshape itself after the coronavirus crisis.
+PARIS: European planemaker Airbus on Friday (Feb 26) joined a growing list of companies outlining the environmental impact of their products, as aviation aims to reshape itself after the COVID-19 crisis.

 Major companies are under increasing pressure from investors and climate change activists to report the emissions that result when customers use their products, known as "Scope 3".